ugurkabalakk/Payment/README.md

 Payment API by Ugur

-You can reach the payment api with https://localhost:5001/swagger/index.html
+You can reach the payment api with https://localhost:5001/swagger/index.html after run the api